rinward23/AstroEngine/docs/ATLAS_TZ_SPEC.md

   operation, ensuring all lookups use local caches only.
 Telemetry records the bundle version used for each query.

+### Map Tile Caching Strategy

+The bundle manager now provisions an LRU tile cache (`TileCache`) with TTL-aware entries.
+UI components request tiles via the cache, allowing hot tiles to be served from memory while prefetching neighbouring tiles for smoother panning in pydeck overlays.
+Cache statistics (hits, misses, evictions) are exposed for observability and surfaced in the Streamlit location picker to confirm bundle health during offline audits.

 ## Data Model

 ```text